moodle/devdocs/general/app/development/testing/acceptance-testing.md

 ### Debugging tests

-If you insert a pause into your test and open the developer tools, you can debug the application like you would during development.
+If you pause a test (for example, using the `I wait "2000" seconds` step) and open the developer tools, you can debug the application like you would during development.
 You can learn how to do that in [Using the Moodle App in a browser](../setup/app-in-browser.md).

 Additionally, you can see log information in the console about which Behat steps have been carried out so far, and whether Behat is waiting for anything.
 Here is an example: